Accommodation and Facilities

 Where are the facilities for general accommodation located?

-In an ordinary week, the camp offers four different choices: the School, the Gymnasium, the Malmen Accommodation and the Marina Accommodation.
-Our General Accommodation Office is located in the small outdoor corridor between the School and the Gymnasium, and is open only on Saturdays.
-On all other days, please visit our Reception instead.
+During any ordinary week, the camp offers four different choices: the School, the Gymnasium, the Malmen Accommodation and the Marina Accommodation.
+Our General Accommodation Office is located right outside the Banana Club in the School Area, and is open only on Saturdays.
+On all other days, please visit our permanent Reception instead.

 How do I proceed to find a sleeping place in general accommodation?

-The majority of our available beds/mattresses are located in the school area.
-If you have booked yourself to stay in general accommodation, please perform your basic class check- in at Dansbanan behind Folkets Hus first, then bring your luggage, camp passport (which will be given to you during the basic class check-in procedure) et cetera to the temporary (Saturdays) General Accommodation Office in the School Area.
+The majority of our available beds/mattresses are located in the School Area.
+If you have booked yourself to stay in general accommodation, please perform your basic class check-in at Dansbanan behind Folkets Hus first, then bring your luggage, camp passport (which will be given to you during the basic class check-in procedure) et cetera, to the temporary (Saturdays) General Accommodation Office in the School Area.
 All our beds in general accommodation are numbered, so even though many people have their housing in the area, the procedure is well organized and less chaotic than it at first might appear.
-Another alternative for sleeping arrangements is to make use of the Marina Accommodation down by the open sea.
-If you prefer this alternative, please follow Herrängsvägen to the very end where you will find a fairly big red building straight in front of you.
+Another alternative for general accommodation sleeping arrangement, is to make use of the Marina Accommodation down by the open sea.
+If you prefer this alternative, please follow Herrängsvägen to the very end, and you will find a fairly big red building straight in front of you.
 About 40 beds are available inside the building, please feel free to make your own choice of sleeping place.
-Both above alternatives are fully equipped with mattresses, covers and pillows; the only things you need to bring are sheets and pillow cases.
+A third alternative is to be found in a small building at the Malmen Sports Ground at the very end of Malmvägen.
+Some six to eight beds are available and they come on a first come first served basis.
+All the three alternatives are fully equipped with mattresses, covers and pillows; the only things you need to bring are sheets and pillow cases.
+If you have forgotten to bring such, please visit our General Accommodation Office or Reception to purchase a set.
 From time to time the camp will also make use of additional alternatives for general accommodation; information about such alternatives will be given by our Reception and/or our representative in the temporary (Saturdays) General Accommodation Office.
 Please note that all general accommodation alternatives primarily are dedicated to dancers during their week of classes.
 Party pass visitors not taking classes can book a bed in one of our Party Pass Tents at the School Area Camping Ground, or must bring their own tent/caravan or make private accommodation arrangements.
 However, if we have available space in our general accommodation, it is possible to purchase a bed from the General Accommodation Office or our Reception.

 Do I need sheets, pillow-cases, towels, et cetera at all kind of accommodations?